fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance %}

-**Description:** Atomic level instance Service Ping data by ping, including basic identifiers for easy joins out ot dimension tables.
+**Description:** Atomic level instance Service Ping data by ping, including basic identifiers for easy joins out to dimension tables.
 Metrics are not included in this model
 - Atomic (lowest grain) data with a single record per ping
 - Includes installation, instance, date, product, billing, and subscription identifiers